divyanshimanral/Front_end_interview_prep/React/Int_question.md

 11. What is a higher order component?

-A higher-order component is a function that takes a component and returns a new component.
+A higher-order component is a function that takes a component as parameter and returns a new component.
 HOC's allow you to reuse code, logic and bootstrap abstraction.
 The most common is probably Redux’s connect function.
 Beyond simply sharing utility libraries and simple composition, HOCs are the best way to share behavior between React Components.
 If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC.

+- In points:

+  - HOC are widely used techniques in React for applying concepts that involves the component reuseablity logic.
+  - They are not the part of react native api and allow users to easily reuse the code and bootstrap abstraction.
+  - HOC are also used to allow simple sharing of behaviours across all of the components in React, adding more advances to the efficiency and functioning of the application

 ```
 import React, { Component } from 'react';